dailybruin/the-stack/_posts/2020-01-18-ticket-data.md

 ---
-title: "Stick It to the Ticket"
+title: Stick it to the ticket

 teaser: Where are you most likely to get a parking ticket, and why?
 Find out the times and days when parking citations spike near you.
 authors: